Best CFL Stadiums Ranked: 2026 Edition

 1. Saskatchewan Roughriders – Mosaic Stadium

 Opening on July 1, 2017, Mosaic Stadium is the newest stadium in the CFL and home to the Roughriders.
-It cost $278 million to build, and the modern look is incredibly appealing to the eye.
+It cost $278 million to build, and its modern look is incredibly appealing.

 HKS Inc. designed the stadium.
 This is important because they worked on AT&T Stadium and Lucas Oil Stadium in the NFL.

-The partial roof does enough to shield attendees while giving them an authentic outdoor football experience while sitting in the unique green seats.
+The partial roof provides enough shelter for attendees while giving them an authentic outdoor football experience from the unique green seats.

 2. Toronto Argonauts – BMO Field

-The Argonauts share a field with Toronto FC of the MLS, and the colour scheme reflects that of the soccer team.
+The Argonauts share a field with Toronto FC in MLS, and the colour scheme reflects the soccer team’s.

-Besides that, the soccer stadium feels quite open and has a modern look and feel.
+Besides that, the soccer stadium feels open and modern.
 Its multi-use nature allows for a unique viewing experience.

 I’m also a sucker for a stadium right off the coast of a body of water, which is the case here.
 Depending on where you sit, it makes for an even better viewing experience.